Prompting

 The risk is larger in 2026 agent pipelines.
 A single user request may pass through a planner, retriever, tool selector, and final-answer generator.
 If one step uses a soft prompt, the failure can propagate into later tool calls.
 A hidden planning bias may pick the wrong tool, then the final response looks polished enough to hide the original mistake.

 The engineer then looks at operational signals: eval-fail-rate-by-cohort, latency p99, token-cost-per-trace, and visible prompt size through llm.token_count.prompt.
-Unlike LoRA, which adds adapter weights to model layers, the soft prompt is evaluated as a prompt release: promote it only if it beats the hard-prompt baseline without increasing groundedness failures, and roll it back if a model upgrade changes the score distribution.
+Unlike LoRA, which adds adapter weights to model layers, the soft prompt is evaluated as a prompt release: promote it only if it beats the hard-prompt baseline without increasing grounding failures, and roll it back if a model upgrade changes the score distribution.

-How to Measure or Detect It
+How to measure or detect it

 Measure a soft prompt by comparing behavior across versions, not by inspecting the embedding values:

-• TaskCompletion: measures whether the target workflow succeeds more often than the hard-prompt baseline.
+• TaskCompletion. measures whether the target workflow succeeds more often than the hard-prompt baseline.

-• Groundedness: catches learned prompts that improve style while weakening evidence support.
+• Groundedness. catches learned prompts that improve style while weakening evidence support.

-• Trace split: group eval-fail-rate, latency p99, and token-cost-per-trace by base model, soft-prompt version, cohort, and route.
+• Trace split. group eval-fail-rate, latency p99, and token-cost-per-trace by base model, soft-prompt version, cohort, and route.

-• User proxy: watch thumbs-down rate, escalation rate, refund rate, or manual correction rate after rollout.
+• User proxy. watch thumbs-down rate, escalation rate, refund rate, or manual correction rate after rollout.

 Minimal Python:

-from fi.evals import PromptAdherence
+from fi.evals import TaskCompletion, Faithfulness, Groundedness

-Use the evaluator as a release gate.
+Use the evaluator stack as a release gate.
 A soft prompt should not ship if it only improves aggregate score while worsening a regulated cohort, a long-context cohort, or a tool-calling path.

-Common Mistakes
+Common mistakes

 • Treating soft prompts as readable policy.
 They are learned vectors, so policy approval must come from eval evidence and trace review.